chaojie1022/soubaibei/src/main/resources/static/assets/bootstrap-table/src/extensions/page-jumpto/README.md

 ### showJumpto

 * type: Boolean
-* description: Set true to enable show 'jump to page'. can be defined via `data-show-jumpto` HTML attributes.
+* description: Set true to enable show 'jump to pageReq'. can be defined via `data-show-jumpto` HTML attributes.
 * default: `false`
 * button style: can be styled via bootstrap-table buttonsClass attributes.